kaimi/chef-mineos/README.md

 Right now (2013-10-27) MineOS 0.6 has some issues with Minecraft 1.7:

-- The web UI will always show -1 connected players.
+- The web UI will always shows -1 connected players.
 - The web UI does not display server logs.

 These are general problems with MineOS and not specific to this cookbook.